zhouyuan7/custom_cup_haarcascade_detector/README.md

 ## Introduction

 The motivation of creating this detector is from my last baxter project.
 In last project, I loaded a state-of-the-art CNN model to detect the cup, however, I think that if the target is a particular cup, an individual detector would be better, and I choose the classical haar cascade method first.
+I searched from Internet and found out there is no available model for my target cup, so why not train by myself?

 <p align="center">
 <img src="https://github.com/zhouyuan7/custom_cup_haarcascade_detector/blob/master/readme_source/video2_gif.gif"/>